 According to experts, strengthening the role of the press in monitoring and social criticism is extremely necessary, especially at the present stage, when the entire Party and people are focusing on promoting the cause of industrialization and modernization of the country.

-At the conference on Continuing to implement Directive 11 of the Politburo, actively innovating, improving orientation capacity, propaganda effectiveness associated with purchasing, reading, and following the Party's newspapers and magazines (morning of April 10, 2023).
+At the conference on Continuing to implement Directive 11 of the Politburo, actively innovating, improving orientation capacity, propaganda effectiveness associated with buying, reading, and following the Party's newspapers and magazines (morning of April 10, 2023).
 Mr. Nguyen Trong Nghia - Secretary of the Party Central Committee, Head of the Central Propaganda Department said that in order to attract people's attention, the Party's newspapers and magazines need to closely follow real life, truthfully, objectively, and vividly reflect the lives of people of all walks of life in many fields.

 Quoc Tran